 Only cars that are registered with the DVLA with a Statutory Off-Road Notification (SORN) – can be kept uninsured and untaxed.

-Even if your car is covered, you need to be registered to drive it.
-If you're not named on the policy and don't have 'driving other cars' (DOC), you could face a minimum £300 fixed-penalty notice, or a court fine of up to £5,000.
+If the person driving your car isn’t named on the policy as a named driver or doesn’t have 'driving other cars' (DOC), you could face a minimum £300 fixed-penalty notice, or a court fine of up to £5,000.

 How do I check if my car is taxed?